Baseline Study, Educate a Child Programme, Mercy Corps, Somalia

 - 7 KIIs with MoE staff

 Data was submitted by enumerators daily as various tools were completed and this was computed into a master database.
 In total, data was collected for 84 schools (out of the 121 schools targeted by the programme) in 14 regions in Somalia.
 Analysis was split into eight sections according to the baseline questions proposed in the inception report.
-Deepak lead on four sections, Joel on three and Charles on one.
 Analysis used a triangulation approach to draw on findings from different respondent groups to conclude key findings for each section.
 Nvivo was used to store and analyse qualitative data from the FGDs and KIIs, while the quantitative data was analysed in excel.

 The primary output was the baseline report itself.
 This report addressed eight programme related questions and provided a list of key findings and recommendations.
 The secondary output was a database containing data on all 84 schools included in the study including data on enrolment, retention and respondent characteristics across the relevant tools.
 The completed data collection instruments are also available for each school.